VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 How does it work?
 =================

-The Master Driver creates a number of driver instances based on the contents of its config store; for each combination of driver configuration, registry configuration and other referenced config files, a driver instance is created by the Master Driver.
-When configuration files are removed, the corresponding driver instance is removed by the Master Driver.
+The Platform Driver creates a number of driver instances based on the contents of its config store; for each combination of driver configuration, registry configuration and other referenced config files, a driver instance is created by the Platform Driver.
+When configuration files are removed, the corresponding driver instance is removed by the Platform Driver.

-Drivers are special-purpose agents for device communication, and unlike most agents, run as separate threads under the Master Driver (typically agents are spawned as their own process).
-While running, the driver periodically "scrapes" device data and publishes the scrape to the message bus, as well as handling ad-hoc data collection and control signalling commands issued from the Master Driver.
+Drivers are special-purpose agents for device communication, and unlike most agents, run as separate threads under the Platform Driver (typically agents are spawned as their own process).
+While running, the driver periodically "scrapes" device data and publishes the scrape to the message bus, as well as handling ad-hoc data collection and control signalling commands issued from the Platform Driver.
 The actual commands are issued to devices by the driver's "Interface" class.

 An Interface class is a Python class which serves as the interface between the driver and the device.
 The Interface